 Medicine in Context

-In the next chapter “Medicine in Context” Charlotte Paul provides a thorough and carefully written analysis of the scientific evidence presented to the Cartwright Inquiry and the further evidence on the outcomes for the women in Green’s study which has been published over recent years.
+In the next chapter “Medicine in Context” Charlotte Paul provides a thorough and carefully written analysis of the scientific evidence presented to the Cartwright Inquiry and the further evidence on the outcomes for the women in Green’s study, which was published in the 2000s.
 Responding to Linda Bryder’s arguments, Charlotte Paul describes the fundamental errors that Bryder has made and concludes that she has clearly misunderstood the scientific evidence.